go-aah/docs/aah-cli-tool.md

 <p><strong>Note:</strong>
 <ul>
   <li>Currently it works with only GOPATH.
 Gradually I will add vendorize support too.</li>
-  <li>Currently it is in beta, help with your feedback for improvements.</li>
-  <li>It always operates on latest version, specific version is not supported.</li>
+  <li>It always operates on latest edge version and current release version on your GOPATH, specific version is not supported.</li>
 </ul>
 </p>
 </div>